iloverobotandcode/Node.JS_Tutorial/Part_1/READ_ME.md

 console.log('Server running at http://127.0.0.1:3000/');
 ```
+- How can we know it run? -
+  - Open the browser and paste this link <http://localhost:3000>

+---
 ## More examples
 ### How can we print out the result 4 when import 2 parameters 1 + 3?
 1. Solution 1: Using **function**